 Very few of the projects he and Darin Olien, his co-presenter, visited I had actually heard of so I jotted them down in order to do a bit more research on them.
-There were plenty of great initiatives featured in the series, as well as some amazing restaurants, so I’d recommend watching the full series.
-However I have included below what I would say were the top 6 sustainability initiatives from the series that really got me thinking.
+There were plenty of great sustainability initiatives featured, as well as some amazing restaurants, so I’d recommend watching the full series.
+However I have included below what I would say were my top 6 sustainability initiatives from the series that really got me thinking.

 “When everyone tries to do a little, a lot can change.”Zac Efron, Down To Earth

 I haven’t been to Iceland before, but I’ve always wanted to go to the Blue Lagoon.
 I had no idea that it was part of a larger resource park, which is home to lots of other businesses including an energy company, carbon recycling company, a hotel, health spa and fish farm.
 In the first episode of the series, the founder (Albert Albertsson, best name ever!) describes how the clinic there utilises the water from the lagoon to help naturally treat people with skin conditions such as psoriasis.
 The resource park has a simple but extremely effective ethos: to foster a “society without waste”.
 Iceland as a whole seems extremely advanced in its sustainability efforts (watching them cook bread and eggs in the ground using the natural heat is incredible!), and I hope to visit there one day.